GiveMePseudonyms/GiveMePseudonyms/README.md

 <h2 align="left">🏋️‍♂️ Currently Working On:</h2>

-- Project Discgo - Early stages, will be made public soon.
+- [Project Discgo](https://github.com/astrarium-dev/discgo-bot) - Soon to be the world's greatest discord bot
 - [Project Euler](https://github.com/GiveMePseudonyms/Project_Euler) - My solutions to the project Euler challenges
 - [Pi Visualisations in Python](https://github.com/GiveMePseudonyms/PiVisualisations) - A way to visualise millions of digits of Pi, written in Python.
 Using Pygame and Tkinter.
 - [EpidemicSim](https://github.com/GiveMePseudonyms/Epidemic-Sim) - Agent-based modelling solution to analyse the spread of infectious diseases factoring in prevention methods.
 Writen in Python using Tkinter.